Henri Matisse

 1890

-Began painting during convalescence and was strongly drawn to art.
+Begins painting during convalescence from illness, becoming deeply drawn to art.

 1891

-Decided to become a painter and studied at the Académie Julian in Paris.
+Aspirations to become an artist, studies at Académie Julian in Paris.

 1895